 Finally deciding to balance its interests, PROPHECY becomes like the windbag at the bar who senses he's going to finally have to let you talk and so he bails out the door on some hurried excuse. (there's a lot of them in Al-Anon, too).
 Compared to the merry inconsistencies and everything-but-the kitchen sink Space Exorcist Rosemary Odyssey psychedelia nonchalance of THE MANITOU, PROPHECY's solemn messages about man's polluting the wilderness with his toxic runoff seems way too bleak.
 The monster crossing the lake scene, though, is damned awesome.

 The difference between the two is like the difference between life in AA and life if you stay in the bar and wind up passed out underneath the stools.
 Do you want to clean up the mess of your polluted life, give the forest back to the Native Americans and ask the mountains for forgiveness?
 Or do you want to throw typewriters at dwarf medicine men and watch your ex-wife shoot lasers at giant space eyeballs?

 I thought so.

-Then again, you could do like I did, and not make a choice at all, make 'em a double (feature that is).
+Then again, you could do like I did, make 'em a double (feature that is).
 Just remember to keep that nonjudgmental childhood telescope trained on the partially obstructed drive-in screen of bemused tolerance and low expectations.
-Sometimes sound, a clear view, and a full understanding of the plot can be downright detrimental.
+Sometimes sound, a clear view, and a full understanding of the plot can be just too damn much information.